RSS-Bridge/rss-bridge/docs/05_Bridge_API/05_XPathAbstract.md

 ### Method `formatItemTimestamp()`
 Accepts the items creation timestamp as parameter, processes and returns it.
 Should return a unix timestamp as integer.

-### Method `cleanImageUrl()`
+### Method `cleanMediaUrl()`
-Method invoked for cleaning feed icon and item image URL's.
-Extracts the image URL from the passed parameter, stripping any additional content.
-Furthermore makes sure that relative image URL's get transformed to absolute ones.
+Method invoked for cleaning feed icon, item image and media attachment (like .mp3, .webp) URL's.
+Extracts the media URL from the passed parameter, stripping any additional content.
+Furthermore, makes sure that relative media URL's get transformed to absolute ones.

 ### Method `fixEncoding()`
 Only invoked when class constant `SETTING_FIX_ENCODING` is set to true.
 It then passes all extracted string values through PHP's `utf8_decode` function.